Identification and Mitigation of Conducting Package Losses for Quantum Superconducting Devices

-Based on the results of this paper, a few final recommendations are made: \begin{enumerate} \item The use of normal conducting glues is not recommended; better choices are the use of dielectric glues or no glue.\footnote{Qdevil: Qcage} \item Increasing the separation between the resonator or qubit device and normal conducting material with the use of holes underneath the substrate or the use of thicker substrates significantly reduces currents underneath as well as on and off the device through the wirebonds. \item The use of superconductors with a smaller surface resistance in the package and PCB could be essential to decrease the loss in very low loss future qubits or resonators. \item Knowledge of the microwave surface resistance of various materials used in the package is valuable information. \item Simulations similar to the ones performed here to estimate $\gamma$ are a valuable tool to utilize. \end{enumerate} With some of these recommendations, the lifetimes for our planar transmon qubits have risen from a few microseconds to $T_{1} \sim 100\ \mu$s.
+Based on the results of this paper, a few final recommendations are made: \begin{enumerate} \item The use of normal conducting glues is not recommended; better choices are the use of dielectric glues or no glue.\footnote{Qdevil: Qcage} \item Increasing the separation between the resonator or qubit device and normal conducting material with the use of holes underneath the substrate or the use of thicker substrates significantly reduces currents underneath as well as on and off the device through the wirebonds. \item The use of superconductors with a smaller surface resistance in the package and PCB could be essential to decrease the loss in very low loss future qubits or resonators. \item Simulations similar to the ones performed here to estimate $\gamma$ and knowledge of the microwave surface resistance of the materials used in the package are informative . \end{enumerate}